 The reliability of a computer system changes during its life time.
-A new untested system has often a low reliability.
+As we can see in figure1, we can divide the life time of computing system into three main phases, a new untested system has often a low reliability.
 At the first run a large ratio of outputs is usually wrong.
-Before the system is usable, it needs a time consuming iteration of test and repair.
-During this iteration, the number of faults decreases.
-This reduces the number of malfunctions and increases the reliability.
-When the acceptable level of reliability is reached, the system is handed over to the users.
+Before the system is usable, it needs time consuming iterations of tests and repairs.
+During these iterations, the number of faults decreases.
+The most common failures at this phase are Design failures, Infant Mortality failures, and the design failures take place due to inherent design flaws in the system.
+In a well designed system this class of failures should make a very small contribution to the total number of failures.
+On the other hand, Infant Mortality failures cause newly manufactured hardware to fail.
+This type of failures can be attributed to manufacturing problems like poor soldering, leaking capacitor etc. These failures should not be present in systems leaving the factory as these faults will show up in factory system burn in tests.
+The reciprocal process between Tests and repairs reduces the number of malfunctions and at the same rate it increases the reliability.
+When the acceptable level of reliability is reached, at this moment the first phase is completed (iteration of test and repair).
+The second phase is just starts (useful life), in which the system is handed over to the users.
 During usage the users will also experience malfunctions.
 Naturally they will look for workarounds, either asking the supplier for support or by looking for an input workaround.
-Input workaround means, that the users will in future avoid operational conditions that make difficulties.
+Input workaround means, that the users try to avoid operational conditions that cause difficulties in the future.
 Each removed fault and each input workaround reduces the frequency of malfunctions.
 The reliability increases, and the system matures.
-The hardware is subject to attrition [3].
+Hardware is subject to attrition [3].
 Wires, semiconductor structures etc. are aging.
 It is always possible that a new fault arises, even such an event is very unlikely.
-If a new fault arises the reliability may drop dramatically.
+If a new fault arises the reliability may drop dramatically (third phase).
 A drop below the acceptable level of reliability is called a failure.
-After a failure, the system must be repaired or replaced before it can be used again.
+Such mistakes can be called Random Failures.
+After a failure, the system must be repaired or replaced before it can be used again, the time between the dropping and the re-rise moment is called repair time phase.
+Once a computing system has reached the end of its useful life (Wear Out), degradation of component characteristics will cause computing system to fail.
+This type of faults can be weeded out by preventive maintenance and routing of hardware.
+One can notice that the system in the second and third phase is a non-repairable system.